top of page

 Additional Requirements:

 The analysis exhibits an interesting correlation between the US Treasury 10Y-3M Yield Spread and the S&P 500 Equity Market Index.
 Historically, periods of yield spread inversion have often been associated with specific patterns in the equity market.
 When the yield spread inverts, it has historically been regarded as a leading indicator of an impending economic downturn.
 The equity market's reaction to such occurrences has typically been mixed, with heightened uncertainty leading to increased market volatility.
 Yield spread inversions have the potential to influence investor sentiment and decision-making.
-During inversion periods, risk-averse investors may adopt a cautious approach, leading to reduced appetite for equities and potential shifts towards safer assets.
+During inversion periods, risk-averse investors may adopt a cautious approach, leading to a reduced appetite for equities and potential shifts toward safer assets.

-Cross-Correlation and Lag Analysis: Examine cross-correlation between the yield spread and equity index at different time lags.
-This analysis can reveal any time delays or lead-lag relationships between changes in the yield spread and subsequent movements in the equity market.
+• Cross-Correlation and Lag Analysis: Examine cross-correlation between the yield spread and equity index at different time lags.
+This analysis can reveal any time-delays or lead-lag relationships between changes in the yield spread and subsequent movements in the equity market.

-Volatility Analysis: Analyze the volatility of both the yield spread and equity index over the same time frame.
+• Volatility Analysis: Analyze the volatility of both the yield spread and equity index over the same time frame.
 High volatility in the yield spread during periods of equity market uncertainty might indicate heightened market sensitivity to interest rate changes.